USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 |nr\_matrix.nml|ASCII|Namelist file for defining the non-reactive species that are input to the model through the boundary|
 |tr\_matrix.nml|ASCII|Namelist file for defining the tracer species that are input to the model through the boundary|

-#### BCON compilation options
+### Compiling and Running

 The configuration options listed here are set during compilation of the BCON executable.
 When these options are invoked they create a binary executable that is fixed to the specified configuration.
 To change these options you must recompile BCON and create a new executable.

--   Opt:[default: verbose]
+-   Opt: [default: verbose]<br>
-    Defines the action to be taken by the program Bldmake when extracting source code from CVS and compiling an executable.
+    Defines the action to be taken by the program Bldmake when compiling an executable.
     -   *compile\_all:* force compile, even if all the object files are current
     -   *clean\_up:* remove all source files upon successful compilation
     -   *no\_compile:* do everything except compile